Hello, World,

 # Testing

-Okay, so you set up your email server - how to test it?
+Okay, so you set up your email server - how should one test its "health"?

-First and foremost, use static tools that don't require much setup and fix issues by means of dynamic analysis:
+First and foremost, utilise online tools that don't require much setup and fix issues by means of dynamic analysis:

 After you ensure all or most things are well, test basic features of your email server: ask someone to converse with you via email for a couple of messages, and, if all is well, proceed further.